Arison7/muzeyt/README.md

+## Generative AI usage

+These days AI is everywhere so I think it's important to adress how I have used it in this project.
+Aside from some minor queries the main usage of
+Ai was the UI.
+I have to admit I am not much of a designer myself and it this area of creating simply layouts the AI did pretty good job.

 ## Current Issues/area of improvement
 - [ ] App structure has too much responsibility, especially drawing ui should be done elsewhere